bionomics/bionomics/home/index.md

 **1 January 2017** Registration opens

-**31 March 2017** Deadline for submission for short-talks and registration
+**31 March 2017** Deadline for submission of short talks and registration

 **31 April 2017** Notification of acceptance